DenebTM/6502emu/README.md

 ## TODO

-- fix cycle counting
-- improve memory-mapping process
+- actually honour RAM config
-- more plugins - CBM PET or VIC-20 emulation as potential goal
+- more plugins - full CBM PET or VIC-20 emulation as potential goal
 - UI for debugging
 - documentation